Kushalkhadka7/k8s-app/apps/admin/README.md

 ### Building

 ```
-# Build the admin app for development enviornemt.
+# Build the admin app for development.

 make build-local
 ```